petitnau/algorand-vaults/README.md

 ==
 bz not_cancel

-/* change state */
+//* Change the contract state *//

-// Set the contract state back to waiting (waiting for a withdrawal request) byte "gstate" byte "waiting" app_global_put
+// set the contract state back to waiting (waiting for a withdrawal request) byte "gstate" byte "waiting" app_global_put

 b approve
 ```

 # Calling the functions